arp242/goatcounter/tpl/help/privacy.markdown

 *8 March 2021*

-The following information can be collected:
+The following information can be stored:

 - URL of the visited page.
 - `Referer` header.
-- `User-Agent` header.
+- Browser and system information (derived from `User-Agent` header or HTTP client hints; the original headers are not stored).
 - Screen size.
-- Country and region name based on IP address.
+- Country and region name derived from the IP address.
-- A hash of the IP address, User-Agent, and random number.
+- The browser language derived from the `Accept-Language` header.

-There is a setting to disable collecting any of this data and the collected data may differ per hosted site, but the default is to collect all of the above.
+There is a setting to disable collecting any of this data and the collected data may differ per hosted site, but the default is to collect all of the above except the language.

 No personal information (such as IP address) is collected; a hash of the IP address, User-Agent, and a random number (“salt”) is kept in the process memory